dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

       above.

     - Select a **Style by data element** to colorise the events according to a data value.
+If you also select to group events, the culsters will be displayed as small donut charts showing the distribution of the data values.
 The options varies for different data types:

       - **Option sets**: Select a color for each option in an option set.
 You can set default colors for an option in the